openvinotoolkit/open_model_zoo/demos/action_recognition_demo/python/README.md

 This is the demo application for Action Recognition algorithm, which classifies actions that are being performed on input video.
 The following pre-trained models are delivered with the product:

 * `driver-action-recognition-adas-0002-encoder` + `driver-action-recognition-adas-0002-decoder`, which are models for driver monitoring scenario.
 They recognize actions like safe driving, talking to the phone and others
 * `action-recognition-0001-encoder` + `action-recognition-0001-decoder` and `i3d-rgb-tf`, which are general-purpose action recognition (400 actions) models for Kinetics-400 dataset.

-For more information about the pre-trained models, refer to the [Intel model documentation](../../../models/intel/index.md) and [public model documentation](../../../models/public/index.md).
+For more information about the pre-trained models, refer to the [Intel](../../../models/intel/index.md) and [public](../../../models/public/index.md) models documentation.

 ## How It Works

-The demo pipeline consists of several frames, namely `Data`, `Model` and `Render`.
+The demo pipeline consists of several steps, namely `Data`, `Model` and `Render`.
 Every step implements `PipelineStep` interface by creating a class derived from `PipelineStep` base class.
 See `steps.py` for implementation details.

-- `DataStep` reads frames from the input video.
+* `DataStep` reads frames from the input video.
--  Model step depends on architecture type:
+*  Model step depends on architecture type:
     - For encder-decoder models there are two steps:
       -  `EncoderStep` preprocesses a frame and feeds it to the encoder model to produce a frame embedding. simple averaging of encoder's outputs over a time window is applied.
       -  `DecoderStep` feeds embeddings produced by the `EncoderStep` to the decoder model and produces predictions.
 For models that use `DummyDecoder` simple averaging of encoder's outputs over a time window is applied.
     - For specific single models implemented corresponding `<ModelNameStep>` which does preprocess and produce predictions.
-- `RenderStep` renders prediction results.
+* `RenderStep` renders prediction results.

 Pipeline steps are composed in `AsyncPipeline`.
 Every step can be run in separate thread by adding it to the pipeline with `parallel=True` option.
 When two consequent steps occur in separate threads, they communicate via message queue (for example, deliver step result or stop signal).